Single Sign On (SSO)

 Note: Currently we only support SAML.
 You'll need to confirm with your IT team to see if it is compliant with their systems before requesting SSO.

-To set up SSO, ask your consultant to set up a meeting with ObservePoint's Lead Architect.
+To set up SSO, ask your Customer success rep to set up a meeting with ObservePoint's Lead Architect.

 Potential dangers involved with SSO occurs when the enterprise username and password are compromised.
 Because only one sign-on is required, if a password is compromised this would allow access to all of the associated applications.
 To prevent issues like this from occurring, implementing multi/duo factor authentication is recommended.